QUIZ: Which water heater is right for you

-Whether you’re looking to save money on your on your GA Power bill by upgrading to a more energy-efficient water heater, going tankless or you just need to replace a model whose tank has rusted, we can help you decide which water heater is best for you.
+Whether you’re looking to save money on your GA Power bill by upgrading to a more energy-efficient water heater, going tankless or you just need to replace a model whose tank has rusted, we can help you decide which water heater is best for you.

 1. Which of the following best describes how hot you like your showers?